ACADEMY FOR VISUAL AND PERFORMING ARTS - MUSICOverview

 What is the AVPA-Music program?

-Ninth graders begin the program by enhancing their keyboard / piano skills in Digital Keyboarding.
-They also take Musicianship.
-In this exciting methods course, students learn woodwind, brass, string and percussion instruments.
-The course ends with a special project in the music technology field.
+9th graders begin the program by enhancing their keyboard/piano skills in Digital Keyboarding.
+They also take Musicianship, a methods course where they learn to play woodwind, brass, string and percussion instruments.
+The course ends with a special project in music technology.

 In 10th grade, students take a rigorous AP Music Theory course and may earn college credit.
 They study college-level music theory, which includes harmonic analysis, counterpoint, voice leading and ear training.
 An exhibition of students' digital compositions is also part of the curriculum.

-In eleventh grade, students go beyond the AP theory curriculum in Advanced Problems in Music Theory & Technology.
+In 11th grade, students go beyond the AP theory curriculum in Advanced Problems in Music Theory & Technology.
 Here, students delve into augmented sixth and Neapolitan chords, fugal composition techniques, and analysis of twentieth-century music.
 They also take Conducting where they acquire techniques needed to lead and direct ensembles.
 The AVPA-M program ensures a rounded arts education with part 1 of Music & Society: a course that teaches the evolution of musical style with corresponding art and socio-political trends.
 The year ends with Digital Recording Lab where students learn how to make professional-quality recordings of themselves and their peers while exploring music production.

 In 12th grade, Seniors learn current technological and composition techniques in Electronic Music Synthesis where they work with state-of-the-art software, such as Finale.
 The course culminates with each student completing a formal composition.
 They also complete part 2 of Music & Society.
 The 12th grade capstone course is Senior Music Seminar, where they each build a guitar, and take it home at the end of the course!
 As part of the course, seniors also produce and present their AVPA-Music Senior Recital- a graduation requirement assessed by professionals in the music field.